SalMod91/da_salvino/README.md

 - Register,Login, Password modification and Logout are all handled through different modals, avoiding the need to have specific pages for these actions.

 #### Staff Portal Pages
-Withing the Staff Portal there are 4 additional pages only accessible post-login by approved staff users.
+Within the Staff Portal there are 4 additional pages only accessible post-login by approved staff users.
 - Add Ingredient: Allows staff to input new ingredients into the database.
 - Manage Ingredients: Provides functionality to edit and delete ingredient entries.
 - Add Menu Items: Enables staff to introduce new dishes or offerings to the menu.
 For now restricted only to Pizzas.